Depot Deal Days event is on now. Don't wait! Shop Event

 Gas Furnace Prices

-Approximate cost range: $2,900 to $6,400
+Approximate cost range: $4,100 to $9,500

-Our cost estimates include:
+Our furnace installation cost estimates include:

 • Standard installation materials and labour